necsanuradu/CV/README.md

 # Radu Necsanu

 ## Personal Profile
-My code must be an extention of me since I am still spending so much of my time writing it.
-It used to be all over the place doing its job(it is true).
-See now after Makers my code should be nice and dry, short but descriptive and surely well tested.
+My code is an extention of me that is why I am spending so much of my time writing it.
+It used to be all over the place doing its job(true).
+Now after Makers my code should be nice and dry, short but descriptive and surely well tested.
 ```
 const Radu = {
 problemSolver : true,